aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 Event Rules may only push to encrypted SQS queues in the same account (fix)

 This flag applies to SQS Queues that are used as the target of event Rules.
-When enabled, only principals from the same account as the Queue can send messages.
+When enabled, only principals from the same account as the Rule can send messages.
 If a queue is unencrypted, this restriction will always apply, regardless of the value of this flag.

+Introduced in **2.51.0**, recommended value `true`.

+### @aws-cdk/aws-iam:standardizedServicePrincipals

+Use standardized (global) service principals everywhere (fix)

+We used to maintain a database of exceptions to Service Principal names in various regions.
+This database is no longer necessary: all service principals names have been standardized to their global form (`SERVICE.amazonaws.com`).

+This flag disables use of that exceptions database and always uses the global service principal.

 Introduced in **2.51.0**, recommended value `true`.